askui/askui-example-android-parallel-devices/Readme.md

 ## Configure

 Set the following environment variables to configure the example.
-The `ASKUI_WORKSPACE_ID` and `ASKUI_TOKEN` are required to connect to the askui services.
+The `ASKUI_WORKSPACE_ID` and `ASKUI_TOKEN` are required to connect to the AskUI services.
 Read our docs on how to get them: [Windows](https://docs.askui.com/docs/general/Getting%20Started/Installing%20AskUI/getting-started#step-4-connect-your-askui-account) [Linux](https://docs.askui.com/docs/general/Getting%20Started/Installing%20AskUI/getting-started-linux#access-token), [macOS](https://docs.askui.com/docs/general/Getting%20Started/Installing%20AskUI/getting-started-macos#access-token).

 1. Copy the `.env.template` to `.env` and insert the value for `ASKUI_WORKSPACE_ID` and `ASKUI_TOKEN` e.g.